Concealed carry in the United States: Firearms permit holders in active shooter incidents

-In 2016 FBI analyzed 40 "active shooter incidents" in 2014 and 2015 where bystanders were put in peril in on-going incidents that could be affected by police or citizen response.
+In 2016 FBI analyzed 40 "active shooter incidents" in 2014 and 2015 where bystanders were put in peril in ongoing incidents that could be affected by police or citizen response.
 Six incidents were successfully ended when citizens intervened.
 In two stops citizens restrained the shooters, one unarmed, one with pepper spray.
-In two stops at schools, the shooters were confronted by teachers: one shooter disarmed, one committed suicide.
+In two stops at schools, the shooters were confronted by teachers: one shooter disarmed, and one committed suicide.
 In two stops citizens with firearms permits exchanged gunfire with the shooter.
 In a failed stop attempt, a citizen with a firearms permit was killed by the shooter.
 In 2018 the FBI analyzed 50 active shooter incidents in 2016 and 2017.
 This report focused on policies to neutralize active shooters to save lives.
 In 10 incidents citizens confronted an active shooter.
 In eight incidents the citizens stopped the shooter.
-Four stops involved unarmed citizens who confronted and restrained or blocked the shooter or talked the shooter into surrender.
+Four stops involved unarmed citizens who confronted and restrained or blocked the shooter or talked the shooter into surrendering.
 Four stops involved citizens with firearms permits: two exchanged gunfire with a shooter and two detained the shooter at gunpoint for arrest by responding police.
 Of the two failed stops, one involved a permit holder who exchanged gunfire with the shooter but the shooter fled and continued shooting and the other involved a permit holder who was wounded by the shooter.
 "Armed and unarmed citizens engaged the shooter in 10 incidents.
 They safely and successfully ended the shootings in eight of those incidents.
 Their selfless actions likely saved many lives."